Heat vs. Bulls Player Props Betting Odds

 |AST

-- The 20.5-point over/under set for DeRozan on Saturday is 2.8 lower than his scoring average of 23.3.
+- The 21.5-point over/under for DeRozan on Monday is 1.8 lower than his scoring average.

+- He averages 0.2 fewer rebounds than his over/under on Monday (which is 3.5).

-- He has collected 3.3 boards per game, which is less than his prop bet for Saturday's game (3.5).
+- DeRozan has dished out 3.3 assists per game, which is 1.2 less than Monday's over/under.

-- DeRozan averages 3.3 assists, 1.2 less than his over/under on Saturday.

-- DeRozan's 0.5 three-pointers made per game is equal to his Saturday over/under.

 Check out all the prop bet options FanDuel has to offer!